HSV Animal Welfare League

 Cities, Towns, and/or Counties We Serve:Hot Springs Village, Saline County, Garland County

 About Our Rescue Group:We are a nonprofit Arkansas corporation that raises funds for veterinary care and housing for adoptable cats and dogs that come to us through the Animal Control Intake of Hot Springs Village Property Owners Association and community resources.
 The Animal Control is one side of the building and we have use of some kennels on other side of the Shelter building, so we are separate, but cooperative units, and AWL administers the adoptions shelter side of the building.
 Our volunteers work at the Adoption Center to socialize, feed and clean the animals, foster many more animals for which we have no room in our shelter, and hold adoption events in Benton and Hot Springs.
 In addition we run spay and neuter clinics to help the surrounding rural areas with population control, and work with local schools to educate children about pets and animals.

 Come Meet our Pets:Hours for Adoptions from AWL

 Monday - Saturday: 10:00 to 3:00

 Hot Springs Village Animal Control Intake Hours

 Our Adoption Process:Adoption Procedure

-Another benefit to coming to the Shelter is that animals and adopters frequently have a special relationship that starts the very first time they meet.
+Another benefit to coming to the Adoption Center is that animals and adopters frequently have a special relationship that starts the very first time they meet.
 You may find the love of your life being very different than what you envisioned.
 The pet you will be most pleased with will be the one with the temperament that fits your personality.
 That frequently has absolutely nothing to do with the looks or breed of the animal.

 When you adopt one of our pets, you will get an animal that has been checked by our veterinarian, spayed or neutered, given basic shots (including Rabies and puppy/kitten shots), a folder with the medical history and various useful information, and a contact with someone to answer any questions you might have as your pet settles into your home.